neuvector/docs/user/pages/01.basics/02.requirements/docs.md

 #### Not Supported
 * CoreOS is not supported for CVE scanning, as there is no CVE feed published by the maintainers.
 * GKE Autopilot.
 * AWS ECS is no longer supported.
+(NOTE: No functionality has been actively removed for operating NeuVector on ECS deployments.
+However, testing on ECS is no longer being perfromed by SUSE.
+While protecting ECS worlloads with Neuvector likely will operate as expected, issues will not be investigated.)
 * Docker on Mac
 * Docker on Windows
+* ARM architectire is not currently supported, but being worked on for future releases.
 * Rkt (container linux) from CoreOS
 * AppArmor on K3S / SLES environments.
 Certain configurations may conflict with NeuVector and cause scanner errors; AppArmor should be disabled when deploying NeuVector.
 * IPv6 is not supported